thankspedia/.github/profile/README.md

 2. Offer practical methods to access databases directly without any Object-Relational Mapping (ORM) solutions.
-3. Make the development process as simple as possible such that merely Vim in a terminal-emulator without fancy editors is sufficient.
+3. Make the development process as simple as possible such that merely Vim in a terminal-emulator without fancy editors such as VSCode or others is sufficient.
 4. Enable developments of super-large scalable database systems as if it were [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
 5. The applications must sustainablly run without manual maintanance for